 Today, the value of data is revolutionary in the modern digital economy.
 The statistical methods and the discovery of patterns in large data sets play a significant role in discovering hidden information and unknown relationships between data.
 Based on this new information, companies and organizations can innovate with the help of Data Science.
 It includes developing new products/services, management information, and increasing services for the customer.

-Modern organizations are transforming their organization into a data-driven organization to optimize the business and operational processes.
+Modern organizations are transforming their organization into data-driven organization to optimize the business and operational processes.
 This change requires a type of employee with knowledge of data-intensive technologies.
 It is defined as the Data Scientist.
 The Data Scientist finds and interprets data, manages large amounts of data, and merges this data.
 The Data Scientist provides consistent data and creates visualizations to help others understand the data.
 Besides, he/she builds mathematical models, presents and communicates data insights and findings to specialists and colleagues.
 Besides, a Data Scientist naturally advises on solutions for applying the data.